saajidchowdhury/Ionic-Polarons/README.md

 For a simple demonstration of the DMC calculation, use Matlab to run dmcSimple.m.

-To see the main code used for the calculations in the paper, see dmc.m.
+To see the main code used for the calculations in the paper (https://arxiv.org/abs/2403.10639), see dmc.m.
 Run dmc.m for a demonstration.

 To see the data and plotting code for the figures in the paper, see dmcPlots.m